jenkinsci/generic-event-plugin/README.md

-# Pipeline Event Plugin
+# Generic Event Plugin

 ## Introduction

-The Pipeline Event Plugin built for Jenkins is mainly to solve the interaction problem between the third-party system and Jenkins.
+The Generic Event Plugin built for Jenkins is mainly to solve the interaction problem between the third-party system and Jenkins.

 By using the plugin, the third-party system can receive the events it is interested in more quickly and respond quickly.